HSLdevcom/jore4/wiki/onboarding.md

        ~/.ssh/jore4_key_ed25519
    ```

 The command above refers to your private key but actually uses your public key with the conventional `.pub` extension.
-If you modify the command above, do not persist the CA private key on your computer.
+If you modify the command above, do not persist the SSH CA private key on your computer.

 Check the [original HSL instructions](https://gitlab.hsl.fi/developer-resources/azure-ansible#creating-user-key-each-user-should-have-their-own) for updates in case you run into trouble.